hjuliasun/csc-249-p2-simple-VPN-server/documentation.md

 server message to client
 ```
 ## TunnelVision-Inspired Attack
+Tunnelvision attacks are a network technique that bypass VPN encapsulation, permitting adversarial snooping by forcing target user's traffic outside of the VPN encryped tunnel.
+Using built-in features of DHCP (Dynamic Host Configuration Protocol), the adversary is able to ensure that the user's transmitted packets are never encrypted by the VPN, which is essentially called decloaking.
+In order to decloak VPN traffic, the targeted host must accept a DHCP lease from an attacker-controlled server.
+This allows the DHCP server to run simulataneously with the VPN server, allowing the DHCP configuration to be used as a gateway.
+As a result, the DHCP sets a route along the VPN user's route table and pushes a route, causing network traffic to be sent over the DHCP server interface instead of the VPN.

 ### client.py output with Command Line Trace
 A hacked message is sent back to the client instead of being echoed.